VahagnCh/personal-portfolio-public/README.md

 ## Design Credits

-This project's design is inspired by give him some love [Ridho's Personal Website Design](https://www.figma.com/community/file/1170209364280593871/single-page-personal-web) from Figma Community.
+This project's design is inspired by [Ridho's Personal Website Design](https://www.figma.com/community/file/1170209364280593871/single-page-personal-web) from Figma Community.
 Full credit for the design goes to Ridho.

 ## Tech Stack